jhpyle/docassemble/_docs/objects.md

 <a name="DAFile.commit"></a>The `.commit()` method ensures that
 changes to the file are stored permanently.
-Under normal circumstances, **docassemble** will automatically commit changes when the interview is finished processing (i.e. right before a new screen appears), but `.commit()` can be called to ensure that changes are written, just in case there is an error.
+Under normal circumstances, a Steward will automatically commit changes when the interview is finished processing (i.e. right before a new screen appears), but `.commit()` can be called to ensure that changes are written, just in case there is an error.